qooxdoo/qooxdoo/docs/contribute.md

-Before you submit a PR, you should check that your code passes the lint tests by running `npm test` in the framework repo directory; this will automatically run lint against the codebase.
+Before you submit a PR, you should check that your code passes the lint tests by running `npm test` in the framework repo directory; this will automatically run lint against the codebase and do compiler and framework tests.

+0
 However, note that the `npm test` command expects to use `./bin/build/qx` command to run its tests - this means that you will need to run this command first if you have been modifying the compiler code: